jbelew/tesla-clean-grid-charging/README.md

 - Minimal user data stored locally, ensuring privacy.
 - Secure handling of API keys and secrets, never passed via the browser.
 - Built with Node, React, Tailwind, Charts.js, rxjs, and Next.js.
+- Designed to be run within a small Docker container on a Raspberry Pi or other low power home server options.

 ## Motivation